Hello, and welcome to my online spaces - imagine this blog as an apartment with several rooms.

-There is a kitchen called “The Healthy Gourmet Section” where we explore the nutritious side of gastronomy: what does healthy food mean, and what trends and fashions impact gastronomy—like the newest fashion, the quest for longevity?
+There is a kitchen called “The Healthy Gourmet Section,” where we explore the nutritious side of gastronomy.
+What does healthy food mean, and what trends and fashions impact it—like the newest fashion or the quest for longevity?
+As of 2025, all its articles are free.

 About me